panditpg/it3038c-scripts/flask/README.md

 #### This application literally contains the code in guess.py under the flask main heading and the templates.
 #### This project has four files.
 Among them, guess.html, lose.html, and win.html are created under the templates.
 #### Now, why templates?
 Because they help isolating between logic and presentation.
 #### That's why they are inside the application package of flask.So, the first thing is first.
 To run the code first Window,then VSCode, then go to guess.py.
-In the terminal (widow console), follow:
+In the terminal (window console), follow:
 py -3 -m venv C:\venv\flask
 C:\venv\flask\Scripts\Activate.ps1
 pip install flask